 Examples of Hip Roofs in Different StylesHip roofs come in a variety of styles, from modern to traditional.
 Let's explore some of the most common hip roof styles, and the benefits and drawbacks of each.

 Gable Hip RoofsGable hip roofs are one of the most popular hip roof designs due to their symmetrical shape and aesthetically pleasing appearance.
 They feature two equal sides that meet at the top to create a triangle shape.

-Gable hip roofs also offer greater stability than other types of hip roofs and can be used in a variety of climates.
+Mansard RoofsMansard roofs are a type of hip roof that features four sides instead of two.
 They are very popular in French-style homes and can be used to add additional living space to a home.
 Mansard roofs also offer great protection from rain, snow, and strong winds.